Skip to content

 with:

-1. ℹ Add this line to allow that your secrets can be accessed within the action graph.
+2. ℹ️ Add this line to allow that your repository or organization secrets can be accessed within the action graph.